 “Cross-border Balkans Peace Trek” 2003

-(Picture: Nigel and Antonio Young relaxing after a hard day’s trek)
+(Picture: Nigel and Antonia Young relaxing after a hard day’s trek)

 PROBLEM: More than ever, hostile countries that share borders are finding common ground in working together to save their environments.
 Environmental problems that cross borders have been associated with increased tensions between nations.
 Their efforts are called environmental peacemaking “Peace parks” have been created in transboundary areas.
 According to the World Commission on Protected Areas in 1988 there were 59 parks and in 2001 the number had more than doubled to169 in 113 countries Cross border trekking through the Balkan mountains of Kosovo, Montenegro and Albania was a pilot scheme to see how to manage eco-tourism in a region where it is not already set up and especially wit a view to giving a sustainable living to the people of the region who have suffered both politically and from war, Many people have already migrated due to the lack of employment.
 It is hoped that the peace park effort will stem the migration flow.